astronomer/docs/astro/manage-workspaces.md

 2. Click **Add member**.
 3. Specify the user's email and role within the Workspace.
 For more information about Workspace roles and permissions, see [User permissions](user-permissions.md).

 Once added, the user will see the Workspace listed on the **Overview** page of the Cloud UI.
 They will also appear as an active Workspace member in the **Access** tab.
-For more information about inviting users to Astronomer, see [Add User](add-user.md).
+For more information about inviting users to Astronomer, see [Add a user](add-user.md).

 ### Update or Remove a Workspace User